Fihra/ergo-argot/README.md

 ### Instructions:
 1. Click on download link above
 2. Drag and drop apk file in Android devices folder (where you keep your apps or files, it can be in any folder)
 3. In your Android device, open the apk file.
-It will give a warning about installing the device, allow it and it should install.
+It will give an "Unsafe app blocked" warning about installing the device.
+Click "More Details" and "Install anyway".
-4. Open the app "ergo-argot" and it should be ready to go.
+4. Open the app "Ergo Argot" and it should be ready to go.